sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/New-AzPrivateLinkServiceConnection.md

 ```

 ### -GroupId
 The list of group id.
+You can use '(Get-AzPrivateLinkResource -PrivateLinkResourceId ${privateLinkResourceId}).GroupId' to get the supported group ids.

 ```yaml
 Type: System.String[]